 The ACTN framework facilitates the detachment of the network and service control from the underlying technology and help the customer express the network as desired by business needs.
 Therefore, care must be taken to keep minimal dependency on the CMI (or no dependency at all) with respect to the network domain technologies.
 The MPI instead requires some specialization according to the domain technology.

-In this document we address the case where the CNC controls the customer IP network and requests, at the CMI, transport connectivity among IP routers to an MDSC which coordinates, via three MPIs, the control of a multi-domain transport network through three PNCs.
+In this document we address the use case where the CNC controls: the customer IP network and requests, at the CMI, transport connectivity among IP routers to an MDSC which coordinates, via three MPIs, the control of a multi-domain transport network via three PNCs.

-The interfaces within the scope of this document are the three MPIs while the interface between the CNC and the IP routers is out of its scope.
-It is assumed that the CMI allows the CNC providing all the information that is needed by the MDSC to properly configure the transport connectivity requested by the customer but the detailed analysis of the CMI is outside the scope of this document.
+The interfaces within scope of this document are the three MPIs, while the interface between the CNC and the IP routers is out of scope of this document.
+It is also assumed that the CMI allows the CNC to provide all the information that is required by the MDSC to properly configure the transport connectivity requested by the customer.

 Single-Domain Scenario